python/cpython/Doc/library/unittest.mock.rst

       ...
     TypeError: 'NonCallableMock' object is not callable

-Another use case might be to replace an object with a `io.StringIO` instance:
+Another use case might be to replace an object with a :class:`io.StringIO` instance:

     >>> from io import StringIO
     >>> def foo():